Sam Darnold: 2016 season

 Entering the 2016 season as a redshirt freshman, Darnold was the second-string quarterback behind Max Browne.
-In three games as backup quarterback, Darnold saw limited action, completing 14-of-22 passes for two touchdowns and an interception.
+In three games as backup quarterback, Darnold saw limited action, completing 14 of 22 passes for two touchdowns and an interception.
 After a 1–2 start to the season, Browne was benched in favor of Darnold.
-In his first career start with USC against the Utah Utes, Darnold completed 18-of-26 passes for 253 yards and recorded a rushing touchdown as USC lost 27–31.
+In his first career start with USC against the Utah Utes, Darnold completed 18 of 26 passes for 253 yards and recorded a rushing touchdown as USC lost 31–27.
 After the loss, Darnold's Trojans did not lose a game for the remainder of the season, including a 26–13 upset win over the #4-ranked Washington Huskies.
 The USC offense recorded an average of 37 points and 518 yards per game, while Darnold set the school record for most passing touchdowns by a freshman with 26, ten more than the previous record set by Todd Marinovich in 1989.
 Against Arizona and California, Darnold became the first quarterback in school history to record five touchdown passes in consecutive games, while also throwing for multiple touchdowns in eight straight games, the first USC quarterback to do so since Matt Leinart did in 2004.
 On the ground, Darnold recorded 230 rushing yards, the most by a USC quarterback since Reggie Perry's 254 yards in 1991.
-Darnold was named the 2016 Pac-12 Conference Freshman Offensive Player of the Year in late November.
+Darnold was named the 2016 Pac-12 Freshman Offensive Player of the Year in late November.

 USC was invited to play in the 2017 Rose Bowl, their first appearance in the bowl in eight seasons.
-In the 52–49 victory over Penn State, Darnold completed 33-of-53 passes for 453 yards, while also setting Rose Bowl records in passing touchdowns (5) and total yards (453).
-The 453 yards recorded ranked second in the bowl's history, only trailing Danny O'Neil's 456 in the 1995 game.
+In the 52–49 victory over Penn State, Darnold completed 33 of 53 passes for 453 yards, while also setting Rose Bowl records in passing touchdowns (5) and total yards (473).
+The 453 passing yards recorded ranked second in the bowl's history, only trailing Danny O'Neil's 456 in the 1995 game.

 On January 4, 2017, it was announced that Darnold was awarded the Archie Griffin Award, which was awarded annually to college football's most valuable player to his team throughout the season, an award no other freshman had ever won previously.
 Darnold was also named to the Football Writers Association of America's Freshman All-America team.